-GLOBSEC Forum has become an essential meeting place of political and business leaders, visionaries and innovators that share a common goal: a determination to make the world a better and safer place.
+GLOBSEC Forum has become an essential meeting place for political and business leaders, visionaries and innovators that share a common goal: a determination to make the world a better and safer place.

-The Forum provides a space for both formal and informal discussions seeking solutions and encouraging firm action in the most urgent crises and planning long-term strategies for the future ahead of us.
+The Forum provides a space for both formal and informal discussions that seek solutions and encourage firm action for the most urgent crises facing us now and in the future.

-Hundreds of the most influential statesmen, experts from leading global think-tanks, academia, business leaders, visionaries and innovators will once again come to GLOBSEC Forum to discuss and seek solutions to the most pressing issues of today and of tomorrow.
-Over the years, GLOBSEC’s guest list has included David Cameron, Zbigniew Brzezinski, Madeleine Albright, Anders Fogh Rasmussen, Donald Tusk, Kersti Kaljulaid, Mevlüt Çavuşoğlu, Rose Gottemoeller, David Roberts and other personalities.
+Hundreds of influential statesmen, experts from leading global think-tanks, academia and business, as well as visionaries and innovators, will once again come to GLOBSEC Forum to discuss and seek solutions to the most pressing global issues.
+Over the years, GLOBSEC’s guest list has included David Cameron, Zbigniew Brzezinski, Madeleine Albright, Anders Fogh Rasmussen, Donald Tusk, Kersti Kaljulaid, Mevlüt Çavuşoğlu, Rose Gottemoeller, David Roberts and many more.

 GLOBSEC 2018 KEY FEATURES

-- The phenomenon of terrorist groups abusing social media platforms and various applications to recruit and radicalise new members and coordinate attacks anywhere in the world has emerged among top security issues with the rising number of deadly attacks on European or American soil.
-GLOBSEC Forum will connect experts on terrorism, intelligence and social media to seek approaches how to mitigate this threat.
+- The phenomenon of terrorist groups abusing social media and other applications to recruit and radicalise new members and coordinate attacks is now a major global security issue.
+GLOBSEC Forum will connect experts on terrorism, intelligence, µand social media to discuss and propose solutions that tackle this growing problem.

-- As instability in the Middle East continues to fuel persistent humanitarian crisis, GLOBSEC Forum will provide platform for strategic discussions of regional and global leaders and experts looking for ways how to lead the region from the quagmire.
+- As instability in the Middle East continues to fuel persistent humanitarian crisis, GLOBSEC Forum will provide a platform for strategic discussions between regional and global leaders and experts and look for ways to lead the region out of the quagmire.

 - Transatlantic relations have always been a substantial feature of the Forum.
-After numerous key elections on both sides of the Atlantic, new era of this crucial relationship has started.
-GLOBSEC Forum will once again connect old partners to discuss our common strategies towards the future.
+After a series of key elections on both sides of the Atlantic, this crucial relationship has entered a new era.
+GLOBSEC Forum will once again connect partners to discuss common strategies.

-- Virtual space of the Internet has become a battlefield of ideas where facts get distorted by trolls and propaganda is propelled by automated bots.
-Technology, while empowering citizens, seems to also be chipping away at democracy.
-Open societies with democratic political systems and values have become a prey of these predatory tactics.
-GLOBSEC, developing its own research initiative in the field, will connect experts devising technical measures as well as policies to tackle this issue.
+- The Internet has become a battlefield of ideas where facts are distorted by trolls and propaganda is propelled by automated bots.
+And while technology empowers citizens it also seems to be chipping away at democracy.
+Open societies with democratic political systems and values have become prey to these predatory tactics.
+GLOBSEC will use its own research into this phenomenon to connect experts and devise technical measures and policies that tackle this issue.